eWloYW8/GoProxyTunnel/README.md

 | `-headers` | Comma-separated custom request headers (e.g., `"User-Agent:GoProxy,X-Forwarded-For:1.2.3.4"`). | `""` | No |
 | `-verbose` | Enable verbose logging to `stderr`. | `false` | No |
 | `-silent` | Disable all logging output to `stderr`.
 Recommended when using `-stdio`. | `false` | No |

+## TODO

+- [ ] Custom TLS certificates for proxy or target connections
+- [ ] Loading configuration from a YAML file
+- [ ] Option to disable certificate verification for testing purposes
+- [ ] Configurable connection timeouts and automatic retries

+Contributions are welcome!
+Feel free to open issues or submit pull requests to help improve this project.